fullcalendar/fullcalendar-docs/_docs-v6/multimonth-view/multimonth-stack.md

   - weekends
 ---

-You can create a specific type of [MultiMonth view](multimonth-view) with a single column.
+You can create a specific type of [Multi-Month Grid](multimonth-grid) with a single column.
 The user must scroll to see months beyond the first.<!--more--> This is achieved by setting [multiMonthMaxColumns](multiMonthMaxColumns) to `1`.

 Either install via [script tags](initialize-globals) or [individual packages](initialize-es6) like so: